Weight management · Ozempic, Wegovy, Rybelsus

 Other medications and conditions

-Steroids, certain antidepressants, and antipsychotics can drive weight gain that offsets the GLP-1 effect.
+Steroids, some antidepressants, and antipsychotics can drive weight gain that offsets the GLP-1 effect.
 Untreated hypothyroidism, PCOS, and Cushing's syndrome are also common confounders.

-The Leu7 allele changes a single amino acid in the signal peptide that guides the GLP-1 receptor to the cell membrane.
+GLP1R The Leu7 allele changes a single amino acid in the signal peptide that guides the GLP-1 receptor to the cell membrane.
 Carriers of one or two Leu7 alleles tend to have a stronger response to semaglutide.
-They also have a higher rate of nausea and vomiting, which fits with the model that more receptor signal means both more weight loss and more side effects.
+They also have a higher rate of nausea and vomiting.
+That fits the model that more receptor signal means both more weight loss and more side effects.

 Roughly a third of people of European descent carry at least one Leu7 allele.
-Heterozygotes (Pro7/Leu7) lose about 0.76 kg more weight than non-carriers; homozygotes (Leu7/Leu7) lose about 1.5 kg more.
+Heterozygotes (Pro7/Leu7) lose about 0.76 kg more weight than non-carriers.
+Homozygotes (Leu7/Leu7) lose about 1.5 kg more.
 The variant doesn't determine whether semaglutide will work for you.
-It changes the size of the typical response and tilts the side-effect profile.
+It shifts the size of the typical response and tilts the side-effect profile.

-Pharmacogenetic testing is most useful if you've been on the maintenance dose of semaglutide for 8 to 12 weeks with little weight loss, or if nausea has been severe enough that you're considering stopping.
-Knowing your GLP1R status helps set realistic expectations and informs the decision to try a different drug in the class.
+Pharmacogenetic testing is most useful if you've been on the maintenance dose of semaglutide for 8 to 12 weeks with little weight loss, or if nausea has been severe enough that you're thinking about stopping.
+Knowing your GLP1R status helps set realistic expectations and informs the call to try a different drug in the class.

 1. Confirm you've actually reached and stayed at the maintenance dose for at least 8 to 12 weeks.
 Most weight loss is in the maintenance phase, not titration.

 2. Track liquid calories and late-evening eating.
-Both can offset a meaningful chunk of the satiety effect.
+Both can wipe out a meaningful chunk of the satiety effect.

 3. Review your other medications with your prescriber, especially anything with weight-gain side effects.

 4. Talk to your doctor about whether tirzepatide (Mounjaro / Zepbound) is a reasonable next step.
-Tirzepatide adds GIP-receptor activity and tends to produce greater weight loss in trials, though it also has its own pharmacogenetic considerations.
+Tirzepatide adds GIP-receptor activity and tends to produce more weight loss in trials, though it has its own pharmacogenetic considerations.

 Will my response to tirzepatide be the same as my response to semaglutide?